 If you are interested in organizing an invited session, select a session topic and solicit potential speakers.
 Once you have a sufficient number of committed speakers, you can submit your proposal online from mid-July to early September.

-The theme for JSM 2020 is “Everyone Counts: Data for the Public Good.”
+The theme for JSM 2021 is “Statistics, Data, and the Stories They Tell.”
 To have the best chance of receiving an invited session slot, you need to do the following: